Ad-Ok/tg-offliner/README.md

 **Note:**
 You no longer need to run the frontend separately with `npm run serve`.
 All services are managed via Docker Compose and work together out of the box.

 ---

-## **Features**

-- Export Telegram posts as individual HTML files
-- Combine all exported posts into a single PDF file (WIP - work in progress)
-- Generate an index file with links to all posts
-- Support for grouped messages and media attachments
-- Flexible command-line options for controlling the export process

----